brando90/ultimate-utils/prompts/writing_ml_research/pseudo_or_code_to_latex_code.md

 Do not change citations or urls e.g. \citep{...}, urls.
 Do not change the variable names but do make them compatible with latex.
 Do not change any part that is already excellent.
-Provide 3 latex pseudo codes / algorithms :
+Provide 3 latex pseudo codes / algorithms from my pseudo python:

-# --- notes
+# -- notes --
 Do not sound exaggerated or pompous.
 Do not change the facts in my example.
 Keep it concise, scientific, direct, use the active voice.